civiform/civiform/env-var-docs/README.md

 environments](https://docs.python.org/3/library/venv.html) to manage python dependencies.
 To set up a virtual environment with the required dependencies, run `bin/env-var-docs-create-venv` from the repository root.
-To activate the virual environment in your shell, run `source env-var-docs/venv/bin/activate`.
+To activate the virtual environment in your shell, run `source env-var-docs/venv/bin/activate`.
 Re-running `bin/env-var-docs-create-venv` will delete and re-create the virtual environment.
 Doing so is a good way to get back to a known good state.